dulalsaurab/dulalsaurab.github.io_old/_posts/2017-05-28-personalization-versus-filter-bubble.md

 benefit to the users.
 But at the same time, it seems to violate the ultimate goal of internet i.e. freedom in the quest for knowledge and information.

+**Facebook’s CEO, Mark Zuckerberg says,**
-> Facebook’s CEO, Mark Zuckerberg says, “A squirrel dying in front of your house may be more relevant o your interests right now than people dying in Africa” - one of the probable baselines for Facebook tailored news feed.
+> “A squirrel dying in front of your house may be more relevant to your interests right now than people dying in Africa” - one of the probable baselines for Facebook tailored news feed.

 In the specific sense, this may be very true and in fact maybe what we want to hear but,